KotteShailaja/Kotte-Shailaja/README.md

 👋 Hey there, I'm Kotte Shailaja

-Driving digital transformation as a Product Owner at THE 8800, where we design intelligent, AI-powered solutions that empower teams, enhance productivity, and simplify complex business workflows.
+🚀 As a Product Owner at THE 8800, I help shape impactful digital experiences by building smart, AI-powered tools that drive productivity and streamline complex workflows for modern teams.

-💼 With over 5 years of experience in both product and project management, I specialize in bringing ideas to life as scalable, user-driven products.
-My approach is grounded in the synergy of business strategy, design thinking, and agile methodologies to deliver impactful solutions.
+💼 Backed by 5+ years of experience in product and project management, I turn concepts into user-centered, scalable solutions.
+I bring together the strengths of strategic planning, design-led thinking, and agile execution to deliver results that matter.

-🧠 I'm passionate about crafting clean, automated systems that address real-world challenges — particularly those that leverage emerging technologies like AI and no-code platforms to streamline work and accelerate delivery.
+🧠 I'm driven by the challenge of solving real-world problems using clean, automated systems — especially when powered by transformative technologies like AI and no-code platforms.

 🛠️ Tools & Platforms I Work With
 📌 Product & Project Management: